Home » Bread Recipes » Sourdough Starter 101: A 7-Day Guide To Your First Loaf

 Let’s start with the basics: your ingredients.
 Below are recommendations that I use, but you can use any that are available to you.

-• All Purpose Flour: I normally use organic all purpose flour for all my baking recipes, I love the consistency and texture of the crumb this flour produces.
-It’s a very consistent flour and I found that after a year of baking sourdough, it produces an excellent bread.
+• All Purpose Flour: I normally use all purpose flour for all my baking recipes.
+It’s a very consistent flour and I found that after years of baking sourdough, it produces an excellent bread.

 • Water: I used filtered tap water, but use whatever you would normally drink.

 • A large bowl: with an airtight lid.
-I use these fantastic 2 quart batter bowls with the lids.
+I use batter bowls with the lids.
 I’ve kept my sourdough starter in one for a whole year, and use another one of these batter bowls for mixing and proofing my dough overnight.

 Sourdough Equipment